TDI-Lab/M-SET-Documentation/README.md

 ### Path generator

 To use the path generator, set up the drones_sense.properties config file, including setting the MissionName to the name you want the results to be stored in, set MissionFile to the absolute path of the sensing mission, and set the  number of drones you want to execute the sensing.
+The drone parameters should be set to values for the Crazyflie drones on creation.
+These drones have a small battery capacity, so change these parameters for larger scale

 To get the plans from the path generator, do:
 ```